Don't wait around for other people to be happy for you. Any happiness you get you've got to make yourself. – Alice Walker

 Q: Can I have labiaplasty at the same time as another surgery, like a tummy tuck?

 A: Labiaplasty can be safely performed with other procedures targeting the female genital area, such as clitoral hood reduction or labia puffing.
 Clitoral hood reduction is a procedure that reduces the amount of tissue that covers the clitoris (prepuce).
 Labia puffing is a procedure that adds adds your own fat to the labia, making it plumper and less wrinkled.
 You can also choose to have other cosmetic procedures that treat other areas of the body, like breast augmentation for a dramatic makeover.
 During your initial consultation, we can talk about what you can have done at the same time.
 Doubling up on procedures, as long as they're safe, can also be a bit more budget-friendly.This is because you'll have to pay for the surgical facility only once instead of twice.

 Q: Do you perform revision labiaplasty?

 A: I have been performing labiaplasty for over 15 years.
 Although modern labiaplasty has been around for decades, I started at a time when it was still a relatively unknown procedure to the general public.
 Many of my patients were from outside of Toronto, and even Ontario.
 Most of my patients are highly satisfied with their results.
-I will perform revision surgery to address any remaining issues that weren't resolved in the original procedure.
-I have also met many patients who have had their labia reduction performed by another surgeon and weren't happy with the results.
-I can help these patients achieve their best labiaplasty outcome.
+I will perform revision surgery to address any remaining issues that weren't resolved in the original procedure that I performed.
+However, at this time I do not perform revision labiaplasty to correct the issues created by another surgeon.

 Some reasons that a revision surgery would be requested include the following: